Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 ##  Project Goal

 This project focuses on solving the **Natural Language Queries (NLQ)** task from the Ego4D dataset.
 The aim is to predict the relevant video segment for a given natural language query.
 For instance, a query like *“Where did I put the mug?”* must be answered by locating the start and end times within the egocentric video where this event occurs.
+As an extension, the project integrates NLQ into a video question answering (VideoQA) pipeline by using localized segments as input to a vision-language model to generate textual answers.
+A subset of qualitative and quantitative results is also presented to evaluate this approach.

 ---